dosipod/SrWiki/Digital-Microphone-Hookup.md

 In older releases, you need to change pins used by defining `I2S_WS`, `I2S_SD`, and `I2S_SCK` in your PlatformIO config, or by editing the values in audio_reactive.h.

 Note that 'Other' is supposed to represent the GY-SPH0645 I²S, which did not function correctly during testing with the INMP441 setup.

-Alternatively, for an ESP32 in a D1 Mini form factor, you should be able to use GPIO pins 16, 18 and 22.

 We do not have these digital microphones running on an ESP8266.